< All blogs

 • Clause 8 – Operation – provides the support necessary for the successful execution of operational processes.
 This includes ensuring adequate resources, infrastructure, competence, and awareness of personnel involved in the operation.
 Support activities in Clause 7 enable smooth operations and facilitate the achievement of planned results.

-• Clause 10 – Improvement – contributes to the improvement process by ensuring that support elements are continually reviewed, adjusted, and optimized.
+• Clause 10 – Improvement – contributes to the improvement process by ensuring that support elements are continually reviewed, adjusted, and optimised.

 In Summary